Nutrition | MTM Blog

 The balancing act between construction and dismantling

-Build muscle and reduce body fat At the same time, it's possible, but challenging.
-Beginners, in particular, can pursue both goals simultaneously.
-A moderate calorie deficit of 200-300 calories below maintenance needs combined with a high protein intake of 2.2-2.5g per kilogram can work.
+Building muscle and reducing body fat Achieving both goals simultaneously is possible, but challenging.
+Beginners, in particular, can pursue both goals in parallel.
+A moderate calorie deficit of 200-300 calories below maintenance, combined with a high protein intake of 2.2-2.5g per kilogram, can work.

 - Carb cycling offers a strategic approach:

-- High-carb on training days provides the necessary energy
+- High-carb diets on training days provide the necessary energy.

-- Low-carb on rest days promotes fat burning
+- Low-carb diets on rest days promote fat burning.

 Intermittent fasting according to the 16:8 or 14:10 protocol improves insulin sensitivity and facilitates calorie management.